ahtsham58/INSPIRED2/README.md

 # INSPIRED2

-##  "Resource: An Improved Dataset for Sociable Conversational Recommendation :INSPIRED2"
+##  "INSPIRED2: An Improved Dataset for Sociable Conversational Recommendation"

 We have two main directories at the root level.